a building - founders hall at dusk

 Athletics

-Humboldt Athletics is a member of the California Collegiate Athletic Association (CCAA) and NCAA Division II Conference.
+Cal Poly Humboldt Athletics is a member of the California Collegiate Athletic Association (CCAA) and NCAA Division II Conference.
 Tickets to games can be purchased online or at the gate, students are admitted for free.
-Be sure to take a look at the Jacks’ teams achievements on their website: hsujacks.com
+Be sure to take a look at the Jacks’ teams achievements on their website: humboldtathletics.com.

 Campus Recreation

-Campus Recreation is vital to the culture of the evolving Humboldt community and is dedicated to promoting holistic wellness and enriching the Humboldt experience by providing inclusive recreational services, facilities and opportunities.
-Campus Recreation offers students an array of intramural activities, sports clubs, outdoor adventures, as well as a schedule for group fitness classes.
+Campus Recreation is vital to the culture of the evolving Cal Poly Humboldt community and is dedicated to promoting holistic wellness and enriching the Cal Poly Humboldt experience by providing inclusive recreational services, facilities, and opportunities.
+Campus Recreation offers students an array of intramural activities, sports clubs, and outdoor adventures, as well as a schedule for group fitness classes.

 Student Recreation Center Located on the university campus, the Student Recreation Center's (SRC) purpose is to enrich the opportunity for on-campus physical activity through drop-in recreation, group fitness classes, indoor climbing, personal training, and special events.
-Facilities offer strength and cardio training, indoor climbing, personal training, group fitness classes, indoor field house.
-Fees for access for the Fall and Spring Semester are included with tuition.
+Facilities offer strength and cardio training, indoor climbing, personal training, group fitness classes, and an indoor field house.
+Fees for access for the Fall and Spring semesters are included with tuition.

 Dining Services

-Dining Services at Humboldt offers a wide variety of different dining options and a variety of fresh food for different preferences and dietary needs.
-Humboldt offers different types of dining plans as well, both for resident and non-resident students.
+Dining Services at Cal Poly Humboldt offers a wide variety of different dining options and a variety of fresh food for different preferences and dietary needs.
+Cal Poly Humboldt offers different types of dining plans as well, both for resident and non-resident students.
 To learn more, visit dining.humboldt.edu.

 Office of Student Life

 Searching for a way to get involved?
 Through The Office of Student Life, students are able to join or charter a registered student organization, engage in campus-wide programming, and commit to serving the local community.
-Part of their mission is to also support students in leadership positions at Humboldt.
-They facilitate a plethora of opportunities for skill building and leadership exploration.
-For more information, visit osl.humboldt.edu
+Part of their mission is to also support students in leadership positions at Cal Poly Humboldt.
+They facilitate a plethora of opportunities for skill-building and leadership exploration.
+For more information, visit osl.humboldt.edu.

 Financial Opportunities